 (2) Complying with candidate preference is mandatory.
 An agency must apply the appropriate candidate preference as outlined below.

-(3) Veterans’ Preference.
+(3) Veterans’ and Oregon National Guard Servicemember Preference.

-Veterans’ preference is applied whenever a competitive selection process is conducted including new hire, promotion, job rotation, developmental assignment and temporary hires.
+Candidate preference is applied for veterans, disabled veterans, and current or former servicemembers of the Oregon National Guard whenever a competitive selection process is conducted including new hire, promotion, job rotation, developmental assignment and temporary hires.
 Candidate preference is applied at every stage in the selection process.

-Qualifying for veterans’ preference
+Qualifying for candidate preference

-An agency awards veterans’ preference points when an applicant:
+An agency awards candidate preference points when an applicant:

 Submits all required application materials and follows application instructions; and